Mireille13/Mireille13/README.md

 __Pinned Projects:__

-[Cedar: Visualization tool for AWS Lambda metrics and logs](https://github.com/oslabs-beta/Cedar) A free, open source Lambda function visualization tool that allows users to monitor key metrics and log data at a glance.
+[Cedar: Visualization tool for AWS Lambda metrics and logs](https://github.com/oslabs-beta/Cedar)

+A free, open source Lambda function visualization tool that allows users to monitor key metrics and log data at a glance.
 App allows user to customize which functions they want to see metric and log data for over a time period of their choosing.

 [upNext: Keep track of your favorite TV shows](https://github.com/thegeodudes/upNext) (POC)

+upNext is a single page app that incorporates Redux toolkit alongside functional components and hooks to persist state as well as React Router for smooth app navigation and fast load-times.

 [SpeakinMyLanguage: App to find your next pair programming partner](https://github.com/Speakin-My-Language/sml) (POC)

+SpeakinMyLanguage uses OAuth with GitHub allowing for easy user sign-up/login.
+App uses OAuth to pull user's languages from their
+GitHub profiles to populate their profiles so that they can find other devs who's background best matches with theirs.